The Works (Queen album): "Hammer to Fall"

 "Hammer to Fall" is May's other rock song on the album.
 Live versions were considerably faster and he sang it in his solo tours as well.
-Synths are played by Mandel and most of vocal harmonies were recorded by May himself, particularly in the bridge, except for the lyric "oh no" which is Taylor.
+Synths are played by Mandel and most of the vocal harmonies were recorded by May himself, particularly in the bridge, except for the lyric "oh no" which is Taylor.
 The song harks back to Queen's old sound, with a song being built around a hard angular and muscular riff.
 The song features Mercury on lead vocals, doing a call and response with May, who sings the chorus.
 The song's music video, directed by David Mallet, contains footage of a performance of the song in Brussels.
 "Hammer to Fall" was a concert favourite, and was the third song the band performed at Live Aid in 1985.
 The song also features in both the setlist of the band's Works Tour and Magic Tour in 1986.